json-api/json-api/examples/index.md

 }
 ```

-Request with `fields` parameter:
+Request with `fields[articles]` and `fields[people]` parameters:

 ```http
 GET /articles?include=author&fields[articles]=title,body,author&fields[people]=name HTTP/1.1
 ```

 > Note: The above example URI shows unencoded `[` and `]` characters simply
 for readability.
-In practice, these characters must be percent-encoded, as
+In practice, these characters should be percent-encoded, as
 noted in the base specification.
+See "[Square Brackets in Parameter Names](/format/1.1/#appendix-query-details-square-brackets)".

 Here we want `articles` objects to have fields `title`, `body` and `author` only and `people` objects to have `name` field only.